aaugustin/mtefd/multiple-template-engines.rst

             Raise TemplateDoesNotExist if no such template exists.
             """
             raise NotImplementedError(
-                'subclasses of BaseEngine must provide '
+                "subclasses of BaseEngine must provide "
-                'a get_template() method')
+                "a get_template() method")

         def get_template_from_string(self, template_code):
             """